 Immediate Care for Bruises

-Though it may seem basic, applying ice packs soon after injury constricts blood vessels reducing bleeding extent.
-Elevating the leg minimizes swelling by improving venous return.
+Though it may seem basic, applying ice packs soon after injury constricts blood vessels and can reduce the extent of bleeding and swelling.
+Elevating the leg may also help minimize swelling.

-Gentle compression aids in limiting further leakage but avoid tight bandages that cut off circulation entirely.
+Gentle compression can help limit further leakage, but avoid tight bandages that cut off circulation.

 Treating Underlying Causes